Why join our Major?

-Students completing the major will receive excellent preparation for paraprofessional employment or for graduate level study in speech and hearing sciences; either a clinically orientation degree leading to professional certification in speech-language pathology or audiology, or a doctoral degree to pursue research/teaching.
+Students completing the major receive excellent preparation for paraprofessional employment or for graduate level study in speech and hearing sciences; either a clinically orientated degree leading to professional certification in speech-language pathology or audiology, or a doctoral degree to pursue research/teaching.
 The SPHSC major is also appropriate for students with interests in other related fields such as education, linguistics, psychology, nursing, rehabilitation science, medicine, and neuroscience.

 All students accepted into the SPHSC major must do the following:

 - Meet with the Undergraduate Advisor to establish an academic plan

 - Complete all SPHSC major course requirements, while maintaining a minimum cumulative GPA of 2.0

 Current Student Perspectives

 What do current undergraduates have to say about our major?
 We let them tell you themselves below!

 Considering applying for the major?
 Get your specific questions answered by watching our virtual advising videos!